 To reset a log, right-click on the corrupted log and select Clear all Events (Windows XP) or Clear Log.

 Windows offers to save the log contents, but as the log is corrupted, there is no point in saving it.
 Click No (Windows XP) or Clear to confirm.

 Filtering and searching event logs are nice features, but creating the same filters again and again might get tiresome.
-In Windows Vista, 7 and 8, you can create Custom Views with your own filters.
+In Windows Vista and newer, you can create Custom Views with your own filters.

 To create a Custom View from the scratch, right-click Custom Views in the left pane and select Create Custom View...:

 Let's create a Custom View for logon errors this time.